mwouts/itables/docs/troubleshooting.md

 If the table just says "Loading...", then maybe
 - You loaded a notebook that is not trusted (run "Trust Notebook" in View / Activate Command Palette)
+- You forgot to run `init_notebook_mode`, or you deleted that cell or its output
-- Or you are offline?
+- Or you ran `init_notebook_mode(connected=True)` but you are not connected to the internet?

-Note: at the moment the [offline mode](quick_start.html#offline-mode) for `itables` is only available in Jupyter Lab,  and requires the `jupyterlab-itables` extension to be installed.
+Please note that if you change the value of the `connected` argument in the `init_notebook_mode` cell, you will need to re-execute all the cells that display interactive tables.